shoaibkhan94/Zomato-Crawl-Recommendations/README.md

 ###This ismy 4th year project

+The details of the project are available here ---> http://www.slideshare.net/ShoaibKhan1994/test1-63741146

 The database crawler crawls the information of each and every restaurant from cuisines to location and facilities provided by a restaurant.
 There is a Country's.txt and toStartWith.txt file provided.
 The Country's.txt file specifies which countries to be crawled and toStartWith.txt file help the program